Enjeru/Russian-roulette/README.md

 This project makes possible to run bots fights of russian roulette.

 The main purpose of each bot is surviving in this old game.
-But this is unusual roulette, here we can have 6 - 1000, and it has 1 - half of length bullets that are arranged in succession.
+But this is unusual roulette, here we can have 6 - 1000 bullet slots, and it has 1 - half of slots bullets that are arranged in succession.

-What you need to do to start this game is just write your own bot which is implement our API and put it to your-bot folder.
+What you need to do to start this game is just write your own bot which is implement our API and put it to `your-bot` folder.

-Then we will put our bot to our-bot folder and just run server/index.js file.
+Then we will put our bot to `our-bot` folder and just run server/index.js file.
 In the end of battle: server will show score.

 API:

-You can see some examples of bot implementation in our-bot and your-bot folders.
+You can see some examples of bot implementation in `our-bot` and `your-bot` folders.

-For start you just need to run npm install.
+For start you just need to run `npm install`.
 Then you need to create socket.io-client instance and connect to http://localhost:8080 Then you can recieve one of this events: